Trisnox/tetrio-connected-skin-generator/README.md

 # to-do
 - Possibly a support for GIF format.
 - Possibly a web.
+- A generation method from just a singular block

 # Notes
 GUI will autofill the `Skin location` if there's only a single folder inside the directory.
 This, however, does not have checks unlike the CLI version.